HashMapsData2Value/AlgorandFAQ/README.md

 - The quality of the developer docs.
 - The UI of the official mobile Algorand app.

-### Sorry, what?
-Algorand solves the Trilemma?
-How?
+### How does Algorand solve the Blockchain Trilemma?

 [Refer to this talk](https://www.youtube.com/watch?v=Lbje18-zxc8) by Silvio Micali at the Algorand Boston Meetup.